mendiolamj/cg-cloud-foundations-wiki/Kubernetes-Commands-to-run.md

 > To list the current namespaces in a cluster using `kubectl get namespace`

-> To get pods across all namespaces use syntax - `kubectl get pods -A`
+> To get pods across all the components use syntax - `kubectl get all`

-### Managing your Cluster

-> To pause Kubernetes without impacting deployed applications use syntax - `minikube pause`

-> To Unpause a paused instance use syntax - `minikube unpause`

-> To Halt the cluster use syntax - `minikube stop`
+> To get all nodes in the cluster use syntax - `kubectl get node`

-> To Delete all of the minikube clusters use syantax `minikube delete --all`
+### Create a Pod

+The following is an example of a Pod which consists of a container running the image nginx:1.14.2

+1. Open your terminal and create a directory using the syntax `mkdir testpod`
+1. Get inside the directory using the syntax `cd testpod`
+1. Create a configuration file using the syntax `touch simple-pod.yaml`
+1. Open the file using an text editor - For example use `vi simple-pod.yaml`
+1. Add the following set of instructions

+> apiVersion: v1
+> kind: Pod
+> metadata:
+>   name: nginx
+> spec:
+>   containers:
+>   - name: nginx
+>     image: nginx:1.14.2
+>     ports:
+>     - containerPort: 80